 | Social media DMs | Anytime | Low | Varies wildly |

-The text line isn't meant to replace other methods — it's meant to fill the gap that other methods leave wide open.
+This approach isn't meant to replace other methods — it fills the gap that others leave wide open.

 ---

-How to Set Up Your Church Prayer Request Text Line: A Step-by-Step Guide
+How to Set Up Your System: A Step-by-Step Guide

-Setting up a prayer text line is more straightforward than most church leaders expect.
+Setting up this ministry is more straightforward than most church leaders expect.
 Here's a practical roadmap:

 Step 1: Choose the Right Platform

 You'll need a texting platform that supports a dedicated number (or shortcode) and allows messages to be routed to multiple team members.
-Look for platforms that offer:
+Look for:

 - A dedicated local or toll-free number that's easy to remember

-- Group inbox functionality so multiple prayer team members can see and respond to requests
+- Group inbox functionality so multiple team members can see and respond to requests

-- Automated confirmation messages so the person knows their request was received
+- Automated confirmation messages so the sender knows their request was received

 - Privacy controls to protect sensitive information